 If you buy a car, you can typically choose from a wide array of colors, regardless of the model you purchase.
 In recent years, the painting process, like most other parts of the production process, has become machine-run and automated.
 But that wasn’t always the case.
 For years, the paint — typically enamel paint — was sprayed on by hand.
 It was an inexact science, to say the least, and not all the paint ended up on the cars.
 As Jalopnik explained, “overspray accumulated on the tracks and skids where vehicles were painted, and over the course of dozens – sometimes hundreds – of coats, the paint would build up.
 These layers would wind up in the paint-curing ovens where it would harden under the heat.”

 The hardened, excess paint didn’t build up forever, though.
-Fordite.com — yes, there’s a website dedicated to this non-natural mineral — explains that “eventually, the paint build-up would become obstructing, or too thick and heavy, and had to be removed.”
+Fordite.com — yes, there is (or once was) a website dedicated to this non-natural mineral — explains that “eventually, the paint build-up would become obstructing, or too thick and heavy, and had to be removed.”
 Often enough, an opportunistic worker would not only remove the caked-on paint but keep it for him or herself.
 And as seen above, the raw specimens could be cut and polished into beautiful gemstone-like trinkets.

 As a result, Fordite became a trendy “stone” for jewelry.
 As the New York Times reported, Fordite jewelry sells for as much as $300 a piece — a price justified by how rare it is, even if it is just wasted car paint.
 Only a limited amount of Fordite was made and collected, after all, and there’s no more being made today.